-- Heat the water to a tolerable temperature and add the two cups of vinegar.
+- First, heat the water to a tolerable temperature and add the two cups of vinegar.

-- Place your feet in this mixture and leave until water begins to cool down.
+- Then, place your feet in this mixture and leave until water begins to cool down.

-- Then, dry your feet with a towel that won’t be shared with another person.
+- Then, dry your feet well with a towel that won’t be shared with another person.